 MintMCP provides comprehensive authentication through:

-- OAuth 2.0 and SAML integration with existing identity providers
+- SSO integration with existing identity providers

 - SSO enforcement across all MCP connections